nhn/toast-ui.doc/README.md

 ## 📑 What is TOAST UI Doc?

-TOAST UI Doc is a documenting tool used with TOAST UI products, and is a module that creates a single documentation by combining the API document created by parsing the [JSDoc comments](https://jsdoc.app/) with the example page.
+TOAST UI Doc is a documentation generator used with TOAST UI products, and is a module that creates a single documentation by combining the API document created by parsing the [JSDoc comments](https://jsdoc.app/) with the example page.
 TOAST UI Doc uses the [documentation.js](https://documentation.js.org) and [Gatsby](https://www.gatsbyjs.org).
 The layouts TOAST UI Doc is created with Gatsby to be a [React](https://reactjs.org/) component.
 Simply by configuring the options and running TOAST UI Doc, you can easily create documentations for any JavaScript library.

 ## 🎨 Main Features